-Three-way conferences (Clinical Educator, University Supervisor and Intern) will be conducted twice during the spring internship: midway through the spring (March), and the last week of student teaching.
+Triad conferences (Clinical Educator, University Supervisor and Intern) will be conducted twice during the spring internship: midway through the spring (March), and the last week of student teaching.
 At each conference the NC Teacher Candidate Evaluation Rubric will be discussed and rated, and the document will be uploaded to Taskstream by the Supervisor.
-Additionally, a dispositions assessment will be used to determine candidate's progress toward professional dispositional goals.
 Some notes:

-- The mid-point triad conference is a crucial time during which all targeted areas for improvement must be identified and a remediation plans put in place if necessary.
-In rare cases, Interns may be placed on an action plan at this time, though any concerns about progress should be identified and communicated to the supervisor prior to this meeting. - 2.
-At the summative three-way conference, Teacher Candidates must be rated proficient or above in every rubric in order to successfully meet the requirements and pass student teaching, unless other arrangements are made to extend student teaching experiences.
+- The mid-point triad conference is a crucial time during which all targeted areas for improvement must be identified and a remediation plan put in place if necessary.
+In rare cases, Interns may be placed on an action plan at this time, though any concerns about progress should be identified and communicated to the supervisor and intern prior to this meeting.
+If necessary, these action plan may include extending the internship to allow for sufficient time to reach proficient on the "IHE Certificate of Teaching Capacity Form" (see Appendix G). - 2.
+At the summative three-way conference, Teacher Candidates must be rated proficient or above in every rubric to successfully meet the requirements and pass student teaching, unless other arrangements are made to extend student teaching experiences.
 Documentation of proficiency will be recorded on the "IHE Certificate of Teaching Capacity Form" (see Appendix G) distributed via Qualtrics; to be recommended for licensure, interns must be rated as proficient or higher on a preponderance of items.